Forsbergs-Skola/SmolTheftAuto-UN/EUAN_CONTRIBUTIONS.md

 I focused heavily on strong architecture and modular code, ensuring future features or weapons could be added easily without rewriting existing systems.
 I also implemented the full audio and VFX pipeline to strengthen game feel, as I believe "game feel" is one of, if not THE, most important aspects of making a game fun.

 Beyond my main responsibilities, I proactively fixed critical bugs, resolved merge issues, repaired broken systems, and took ownership of late-stage problems when the project needed stabilisation.
-I consistently kept the team on track with requirements, contributed solutions when systems overlapped, and ensured the final build was functional, presentable, and enjoyable.
+I believe I consistently kept the team on track with requirements, contributed solutions when systems overlapped, and ensured the final build was functional, presentable, and enjoyable.

 I paired up to work with all team members this project, helping each one fix merge conflicts along with: